alem-platform/bootcamp-go/story12/new_btree/README.md

 | ---------------- |
 | `btree/btree.go` |

+<p data-story-username="aberonshin">Hello, Colonel.
+Long time indeed.
+So, we finally have a chance to talk.
+I believe we are closer to resolving our conflict than we have ever been.</p>

 # new_btree

 Implement a binary search tree (BST) structure.
 This structure should include a method for creating a new tree and a method to replace or insert a value into the tree.